EXPLAINER: How NOTAM caused widespread flight disruptions

 “We will be looking into what caused this outage and how redundancy plays a role in preventing future outages,” Sen. Maria Cantwell, chair of the Senate Transportation Committee, said in a statement.
 "The public needs a resilient air transportation system.”

-Associated Press journalists Mike Pesoli and Eileen Putman in Washington, and Frank Bajak in Boston contributed to this story.
-Krisher reported from Detroit.
+Krisher reported from Detroit and Koenig reported from Dallas.
+Associated Press staff writers Mike Pesoli and Eileen Putman in Washington, and Frank Bajak in Boston contributed to this story.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.